svban/YankAssassin.nvim/README.md

     "svban/YankAssassin.nvim",
     config = function()
         require("YankAssassin").setup {
-            auto_normal = true, -- if auto is true, autocmds are used.
-Whenever y is used in normal mode, the cursor doesn't move to start auto_visual = true, -- if auto is true, autocmds are used.
+            auto_normal = true, -- if true, autocmds are used.
+Whenever y is used in normal mode, the cursor doesn't move to start auto_visual = true, -- if true, autocmds are used.
 Whenever y is used in visual mode, the cursor doesn't move to start
         }
         -- Optional Mappings
         vim.keymap.set({ "x", "n" }, "gy", "<Plug>(YADefault)", { silent = true })